 Eating & Drinking

-Dairy, seafood, and meat feature prominently in Albanian cuisine.
+Dairy, seafood, and meat feature prominently in Albanian cuisine offered in the local restaurant.
 Yogurt, whether sweet or sour, frequently appears in Albanian dishes, including tavë kosi, which is lamb baked in an earthenware dish with eggs and yogurt.
-Seafood is widely available and consumed along Albania’s coastline, with mussels, shrimp, fish and grilled octopus featuring prominently in Albanian coastal food.
+Seafood is widely available and consumed along Albania‘s coastline, with mussels, shrimp, fish and grilled octopus featuring prominently in Albanian coastal food.
 Meats are important part of Albanian cooking, whether grilled and skewered, cooked as a stew or ground up and eaten as meatballs (kofta).
 Perhaps the most popular dish in Albania is byrek, which is made from sheets of filo pastry layered over spinach, cheese, and meat.

 Like elsewhere in the southern Balkans, rakia (fruit brandy) is popularly consumed and is served as an apertif.
 Coffee remains a central part of social life in Albania, with Turkish coffee being particularly popular.